polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     The design of secondary site also follows architectural principles of Virtual DataCenter in Azure by implementing the hub and spoke pattern.

-    -   The hub virtual network in the secondary site alos consists of three subnets:
+    -   The hub virtual network in the secondary site also consists of three subnets:

-         -   Gateway subnet containing an instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corpoorate Network (via a redundant pair of ExpressRoute circuits) and Partner Admin Network, respectively.
+         -   Gateway subnet containing an instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corporate Network (via a redundant pair of ExpressRoute circuits) and Partner Admin Network, respectively.

          -   Perimeter subnet containing a stopped instance of the SAP Router VM, which, once activated, would provide connectivity from SAP Support environment